Wednesday, September 26, 2012

 Copyright © Stan Klos, President Who?
 Forgotten Founders 2004 & 2008

-John Hanson of Maryland was the third President United States in Congress Assembled President (USCA President), serving from November 5, 1781—November 4, 1782 at Pennsylvania State House (Independence Hall) in Philadelphia.
-He was born in Charles County, Maryland.
-There is debate about both his birth date (some say 1715, others 1721) and his ancestry, with some claiming descent from Swedish Royalty and others that he was a Moor (neither is correct).
-Hanson became sheriff of Charles County in 1750.
-Elected to the Maryland House of Delegates, he served nearly every year from 1757 until 1781.
-After leaving the House of Delegates in 1769, Hanson moved to Frederick County and became its treasurer in 1775 and a delegate to the Maryland Convention.
-He chaired the 1776 Frederick County meeting that recommended to Maryland’s leaders that they authorize their delegates serving in the Second Continental Congress to declare independence from Great Britain.
+John Hanson of Maryland served as the third President of the United States in Congress Assembled (USCA), holding office from November 5, 1781, to November 4, 1782, at the Pennsylvania State House (now Independence Hall) in Philadelphia.
+Born in Charles County, Maryland, there is ongoing debate regarding his exact birth date—some sources suggest 1715, while others propose 1721—as well as his ancestry.
+While some speculate that he descended from Swedish royalty or was of Moorish descent, neither of these claims is accurate.
+Hanson began his public service as sheriff of Charles County in 1750.
+Later, he was elected to the Maryland House of Delegates, where he served nearly continuously from 1757 until 1781.
+After leaving the House in 1769, he relocated to Frederick County, where he became treasurer in 1775 and a delegate to the Maryland Convention.
+In 1776, Hanson chaired a Frederick County meeting that advised Maryland’s leadership to authorize their delegates in the Second Continental Congress to declare independence from Great Britain.

 Presidents of the United States in Congress Assembled